yaul-org/libyaul/README.md

          yaul-emulator-kronos \
          yaul-examples-git

-5. Be sure to copy `/opt/tool-chains/sh2eb-elf/yaul.env.in`.
-This is your environment file.

-6. Once copied, follow the steps in setting up your [environment file](#setting-up-environment-file).
+6. Follow the steps in setting up your [environment file](#setting-up-environment-file).

 7. Test your environment by [building an example](#building-and-running-an-example).